Article updated on June 15, 2022 Text: Claire Lessiau Photographs: Claire Lessiau & Marcella van Alphen

 Here is a compilation of the photos of the day of the world-famous French Riviera to inspire you.
 All of these are available in a high definition upon request.
 For the story behind a specific photo, look for the corresponding photo of the day, or browse through our articles about the French Riviera.
 Keep reading

-The Mont Saint Michel (Saint Michael’s Mount) is a marvel of medieval architecture set in one of the most beautiful bays of the world in Normandy, and part of the top 3 most visited sites in France.
+The Mont Saint Michel (Saint Michael’s Mount) is a marvel of medieval architecture set in one of the most beautiful bays of the world in Normandy, and part of the top 3 most visited sites in France, attracting about 3 million visitors per year.
 Keep reading

 The sun has warmed up my skin more than I can bear while the warm wind spreads a scent of pine through the air.
 My backpack is filled with delicious fresh fruits from the market of the Cour Lafayette in Toulon, ready to be munched away during a picnic at a secret cove, by one of the most beautiful beaches of the French Riviera.
 Keep reading